mikepartain/PUBLIC_STIGCHECK/README.md

 DoD DISA STIG Check for Cisco IOS, IOS-XE, NXOS, and Brocade Devices by Mike Partain with dependency on CiscoConfParse by Mike Pennington.

-# To run the StigChecker you will need to have your configs stored in a directory that is accessible
-# by this script.
+To run the StigChecker you will need to have your configs stored in a directory that is accessible by this script.

-# Oprion 1, run all stig checks against the configs in the directory of your choice
+Oprion 1, run all stig checks against the configs in the directory of your choice ..python SC-Simple.pyc
-# python SC-Simple.pyc

-# Option 2, same as option 1 but it will generate the STIG Checklists for each device in the checklists/ folder
+Option 2, same as option 1 but it will generate the STIG Checklists for each device in the checklists/ folder ..python SC-Simple.pyc -all
-# python SC-Simple.pyc -all

-# There is a stig options file in the includes/ directory that has some basic options you can modify.
+There is a stig options file in the includes/ directory that has some basic options you can modify.
 Do this with Caution.

-# Each device in the configs directory is classified as a type, L3_SWITCH, L2_SWITCH, ROUTER, etc.  Each device
-# is additionally identified by Vendor.
+Each device in the configs directory is classified as a type, L3_SWITCH, L2_SWITCH, ROUTER, etc.  Each device is additionally identified by Vendor.
 This can be used to test one single device like:

-# Option 1, this will run all STIG checks for the device and save the results in results/<todays day>
+Option 1, this will run all STIG checks for the device and save the results in results/<todays day>
-# python stigger.pyc configs/r1 CISCO ROUTER
+..python stigger.pyc configs/r1 CISCO ROUTER

-# Option 2, this will run a single STIG check for that device and display the results to the screen.
+Option 2, this will run a single STIG check for that device and display the results to the screen.
-# No report is generated.
+No report is generated.
-# python stigger.pyc configs/r3 CISCO ROUTER NET0800
+python stigger.pyc configs/r3 CISCO ROUTER NET0800

 # Python Module Requirements